OctanMan/ADLINK-VisionDataModels-Reference/README.md

 It will then be examined and reviewed, and if deemed appropriate become part of the repositories.

 Note that creating a PR early might help in assessing its need and direction early, preventing unnecessary work.

+In order to avoid intricate dependencies, it is mandatory to not only change the version on your TagGroup-definition file, but also on the others in the same hierarchy.

+To avoid having to do this manually, a tool called TagGroupVersionBumper will be provided that will allow you to do this.